victorballester7/final-master-thesis/docs/README.md

 ##### MesoPSL

 The setup for MesoPSL is similar to the one for IDRIS Jean Zay but the paths of the folders differ.

+## Some nice results

+To give you with a glimpse of what you can do with the codes, here are some results that I obtained during my master thesis.

+### 2D Navier-Stokes

+The following video shows the evolution of the vorticity field of a 2D fluid flow in a doubly periodic domain, for a Reynolds number of 64 and a perturbation region being 8 times smaller than the length of the domain, and the size of the vortices created being 4 times smaller than the size of the perturbation region.

+### Point vortices